-b) Assessment in respect of Value Added Tax on Financial Services (VAT on FS)
+b) Assessment in Respect of Value Added Tax on Financial Services (VAT on FS)

-- The Commissioner General of Inland Revenue issued it's determination on the appeal filed by the Company relating to the assessment raised for Y/A 2014/15 amounting to Rs.
-68.7 Mn, in favour of the Commissioner General of Inland Revenue and SLI is in the process of hearing the appeals with Tax Appeals Commission. - SLI has been issued with assessments by the Department of Inland Revenue on 06 August 2019 and 03 February 2020 under the Value Added Tax Act, in relation to the taxable period ending 31 December 2016 and 31 December 2017 amounting to Rs.
-28 Mn and Rs.102.4 Mn respectively.
+- i The Commissioner General of Inland Revenue issued it's determination on the appeal filed by the Company relating to the assessment raised for Y/A 2014/15, 2016/17 and 2017/18 under the Value Added Tax Act amounting to Rs.
+68.7 Million, Rs.
+28.0 Million and Rs.
+102.4 Million respectively, in favour of the Commissioner General of Inland Revenue.
+The Company is in the process of hearing the appeals with Tax Appeals Commission, on the basis that the underlying computation includes items which are out of scope of the VAT Act. - SLI has been issued with assessments by the Department of Inland Revenue under the Value Added Tax Act, in relation to the Y/A 2018/19 amounting to Rs.
+72.6 Million.

-SLI has filed an appeal to the Commissioner General of Inland Revenue on 27 September 2019 and 25 February 2020 respectively on the basis that the underlying computation includes items which are out of scope of the VAT Act.
-SLI is awaiting the CGIR determination.
+SLI has filed an appeal to the Commissioner General of Inland Revenue on the basis that the underlying computation includes items which are out of scope of the VAT Act.
+The Company is awaiting the CGIR determination.

-c) Assessment in respect of Nation Building Tax on Financial Services (NBT on FS)
+c) Assessment in Respect of Nation Building Tax on Financial Services (NBT on FS)